rcaneill/xnemogcm/README.md

 We use *pipenv* to set up a virtual environment containing all needed packages to run xnemogcm and the tests.
-To install all the dependencies, type `pipenv install` after cloning the directory.
+To install all the dependencies, type `pipenv install --dev` after cloning the directory.
 This will create a new virtual environment.
 Typing `pipenv shell` in the package directory will activate the virtual environment.